 - Contact us for other times, including programs on weekdays and weekends.

 - Want to start now?
 NYJA offers rolling admission for many programs.
 Contact us to get started.

 - Semesters are typically 8 sessions/weeks in duration.

-- Learn more about membership.
+- Learn more about membership and member makeups.

 Vocal workshops are often organized by level of experience and aptitude.
 Placements require an initial assessment, and singers are placed according to personal goals, strengths and weaknesses.

 - Contact us to get started with your assessment.

 - Learn from top NYC vocal talent.